vincenz8/divergens-civ/moddata/autociv_README.md

-# AutoCiv
+# DivergensCiv
-This mod is an aggregation of features meant to enhance the 0 A.D. game experience.
-I usually implement these extra features as they come up with no general plan in mind.
+A mod based on autociv that presents a few changes in both customization and functionality.
+On the following versions I plan to fix some known problems in autociv and implement new things that I find useful for the game.

-## Feature list
+## Current Feature list (same as autociv)
 - General
 	- Readme: press Shift + F4 to open
 	- Player mute